 People at risk of losing sight due to fear of hospital during coronavirus pandemic

-We’re calling for people to continue attending scheduled eye appointments after evidence shows that people are missing vital treatment due to fear of coronavirus.
+The Royal National Institute of Blind People (RNIB) is calling for people to continue attending scheduled eye appointments after research shows that people are missing vital treatment due to fear of coronavirus.

-Eye healthcare professionals across the UK have found that up to 50 per cent of people with urgent or acute eye conditions have not been attending appointments due to concern around coronavirus, according to the UK Ophthalmology Alliance.
-This includes people with eye conditions like retinal detachment or age-related macular degeneration (AMD), where patients require treatment to prevent permanent sight loss.
+According to the UK Ophthalmology Alliance, ophthalmic professionals across the UK have found that up to 50 per cent of people with acute or urgent eye conditions, including retinal detachments or age-related macular degeneration (AMD), have not been attending appointments during lockdown due to concern around coronavirus.
+However, these patients require urgent care to prevent permanent sight loss.

-Since the beginning of the pandemic, our Eye Health Team has also heard from people who have either missed appointments or not sought advice from their optometrist, despite their vision having deteriorated.
+Additionally, since the onset of the pandemic, RNIB’s Eye Health Team has heard from people who have either missed appointments or not sought advice from their optometrist, despite their vision having deteriorated.